KingPegasus/ProgressKeeper-.NET-Application/README.md

 - MongoDB.Driver 2.12.3

 ## Functionality
-- Insert button on Add tab stores the text along with the selected date.
+- Insert button inside the Add tab stores the text along with the selected date.
+- If the record of the selected date already exists, the Insert button updates the record in DB.
+- When selects the date, it will automatically retrieve the Record from the DB.

 ## Author Info:
 #### [Muhammad Raza Khalid Saleemi](https://www.linkedin.com/in/muhammad-raza-khalid-saleemi/)